Lawmakers call for IRS scrutiny of Trump-backed nonprofit that aids Jan. 6 rioters

 If the IRS finds that a nonprofit group has violated the legal ban on intervening in political campaigns, the agency can revoke its tax-exempt status and impose tax penalties.

-According to financial documents posted on its website, the Patriot Freedom Project has raised more than two million dollars since its founding.
+According to financial documents posted on its website, the Patriot Freedom Project has raised more than $2 million since its founding.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.